Heritability of IQ: Shared environment

-However, some studies of twins reared apart (e.g. Bouchard, 1990) find a significant shared environmental influence, of at least 10% going into late adulthood.
+Some studies of twins reared apart (e.g. Bouchard, 1990) find a significant shared environmental influence, of at least 10% going into late adulthood.
 Jack Kaplan suggests that the evidence from twin studies and adoption studies are inconsistent, and that twin studies suggest a role for the effect of shared environment on intelligence in adulthood.
-Researchers like Daniel Briley and Eliot Tucker-Drob have suggested that shared environment may have minimal or no effect on the variation in cognition in adulthood.
+Researchers such as Briley and Tucker-Drob have suggested that low shared environmental estimates in adulthood may arise because individuals differentially respond to objectively shared environments over time, as a result of unmodelled interactions with either genetic or objectively nonshared environmental factors.
 One unpublished meta-analysis of twin studies finds estimates of shared environment around 20% for 15-20 year olds, but results for adults no greater than 15%.
 Researchers have proposed many different factors that could influence intelligence through the shared environment component.
 One 2018 paper by Laura Engelhardt and colleagues found that measures of socioeconomic status, school demographics and neighborhood socioeconomic status statistically account for most of shared environmental influences on several metrics of intelligence.

 Another method researchers have used to estimate the shared environmental component for intelligence is studies of siblings.
 In a large study, Kendler and colleagues used twins, step-siblings, and half-siblings to estimate the shared environment component of many behavioral phenotypes.
 They found shared environment components for IQ ranging from about 10% to 20%, depending on the relationship class.
 Another study found an association between similarity in age between siblings and similarity in IQ scores, suggesting familial environment influences on intelligence scores.

 A 2015 study by Johnathan Daw and colleagues argues that the additivity assumption of typical family studies is not correct and that measures of objectively measured shared environment could moderate the estimated nonshared environment component.
 They found that shared environments such as birth order, household size, sibling age dispersion, and school quality exhibit "large moderating effects on both verbal intelligence and academic achievement".
-They suggested that these results show how objectively shared environments can influence intelligence contra conclusions that objectively shared environments do not influence children's lives.
+They suggested that these results show how objectively shared environments can influence intelligence in contrast to a common belief that objectively shared environments do not influence children's lives.